 Students may transfer for fall entry if they have the equivalent of one or more years of full-time postsecondary transferrable credit by the spring prior to enrollment.
 Please note:

 - Students with one year of eligible transferrable course units may enter as sophomores; students with two years of transferrable course units may enter as juniors.*

-- Students with one full-time semester or more of postsecondary education by the time of enrollment should apply as transfer students.
-Students with less than one full-time semester by the time of enrollment are encouraged to apply as first-year students.
+- Students with the equivalent of one full-time year or more of postsecondary education by the time of enrollment should apply as transfer students.
+Students with less than one full-time year by the time of enrollment are encouraged to apply as first-year students.
+No course credit can be transferred through the first-year admission process.

 - Students may not transfer for higher standing than fall of junior year entry.

 - Students who are dual-enrolled in both a high school and college program should apply as first-year students.

 - Students who have earned college credits before completing high school cannot transfer those college credits to a Princeton undergraduate degree.

 - Students who have already attained an undergraduate bachelor’s degree or its equivalent are not eligible to apply for transfer admission, or for first-year admission, as Princeton does not grant second bachelor's degrees.
 However, students are eligible to apply for transfer admission if they have attained an associate’s degree.

 * In all cases, eligible transferrable course units and year of entry are determined by Princeton faculty and the college deans.